-The hillsides surrounding Lough Cutra contains evidence of the tribal struggle between the Firbolgs and the Tuatha De Dannan (the Firbolgs and the Tuatha De Dannan were tribes said to have existed in Ireland).
+The hillsides surrounding Lough Cutra contain evidence of the tribal struggle between the Firbolgs and the Tuatha De Danann (the Firbolgs and the Tuatha De Danann were tribes said to have existed in Ireland).
 These are from around the times of the Danish invasion.
-The ruined church of nearby Beagh on the North West shore was sacked by the Danes in 866 A.D. and war raged through the district for nearly 1000 years.
+The ruined church of nearby Beagh on the North West shore was sacked by the Danes in 866 AD and war raged through the district for nearly 1000 years.
 In 1601 John O'Shaughnessy and Redmond Burke camped on the shores of the lake while they plundered the district.

-In 1678, Sir Roger O'Shaughnessy inherited from Sir Dermot all the O'Shaughnessy's Irish land - nearly 13,000 acres, and this included Gort and 2,000 acres around Lough Cutra and the lake itself.
+In 1678, Sir Roger O'Shaughnessy inherited from Sir Dermot all the O'Shaughnessy's Irish land - nearly 13,000 acres - and this included Gort and 2,000 acres around Lough Cutra and the lake itself.
 Following the revolution during which Sir Roger died of ill health, the Gort lands were seized and presented to Thomas Prendergast.
 This was one of the oldest families in Ireland.
-Sir Thomas came to Ireland on King Williams' death in 1701 and lived up north in Monaghan.
+Sir Thomas came to Ireland on King William's death in 1701 and lived in County Monaghan.
 The title to the lands was confused, but was in the process of being resolved when Sir Thomas was killed during the Spanish Wars in 1709.
 His widow, Lady Penelope decided to let the lands around the lake and the islands.
-On these islands large numbers of apple, pear and cherry trees were planted, and some still survive today!
+On these islands, large numbers of apple, pear and cherry trees were planted, and some still survive today.
 The land struggle continued as the O'Shaughnessy's tried to lay claim to the lands that had been taken from them by King William.
 In 1742 the government confirmed the Prendergast title, but it was not until 1753 that Roebuck O'Shaughnessy accepted a sum of money in return for giving up the claim.

 When the estate was inherited by Colonel Vereker in 1797 he decided to employ the world renowned architect John Nash to design the Gothic Style building now known as Lough Cutra Castle.
 Colonel Vereker had visited Nash's East Cowes Castle on the Isle of Wight and was so taken with it that he commissioned the construction of a similar building on his lands on the shore of Lough Cutra.
 Nash also designed Mitchelstown Castle, Regents Park Crescent, his own East Cowes Castle, as well as being involved in the construction of Buckingham Palace.